 Phase Key Activity Output Inception Commencement Meeting Kick off meeting was marked by official awarding and commencement of the planning process General modalities of engagement and assignment of roles were deliberated on.
-Inception report Inception The consultant prepared an inception report Report inter- rpreting the terms of reference, project objectives, deliverables ar nd outputs.
+Inception report The consultant prepared an inception report interpreting the terms of reference, project objectives, deliverables and outputs.
 It detailed out the tasks, execution methodology, policy, legal & regulatory framework and work plan guiding the planning process.
+Inception Report

 Phase Key Activity Output Preliminary sectoral data for the area under planning was also reviewed.
 Stakeholder engagement Stakeholders Mapping Stakeholders' identification and analysis was undertaken by the consultant in collaboration with the client.
 Stakeholders were categorized into groups such as the business community, farmers, transport operators, and religious representatives among others.
 An assessment of the appropriate number of the stakeholders per sector was done.
-Stakeholders , Engagement plan Stakeholders' Awareness, Mobilization and Visioning Workshop • During the workshop the project's objectives and outputs were explained and the expected responsibilities of the stakeholders outlined.
-Awareness and visioning workshop proceedings Sector data a.
-Sectoral Data Collection report collection and analyses It involved the collection, compilation and analysis of sectoral data.
+Stakeholders' Engagement plan Stakeholders' Awareness, Mobilization and Visioning Workshop • During the workshop the project's objectives and outputs were explained and the expected responsibilities of the stakeholders outlined.
+Awareness and visioning workshop proceedings report Sector data collection and analyses a.
+Sectoral Data Collection It involved the collection, compilation and analysis of sectoral data.
 Data collection methods employed included; reviewing of existing literature, field surveys, key informant interviews, observation, mapping and photography.
 Data was collected on the following sectors: physiographic and natural environment; population and demographic characteristics; urban economy, infrastructure and services, urban finance, land and human settlements; housing; institutional framework; urban planning and development; social issues and marginalized groups. b.
-Analyses Spatial and non-spatial data was analyzed using SPSS, Excel and Ara CIS SWOT method of analysis was also Analyzed sector data Excel and Arc GIS.
-SWOT method of analysis was also undertaken for various sectors such as physiographic and natural environment; population and demographic characteristics; urban economy, infrastructure and services, urban finance, land and human settlements;
+Analyses Spatial and non-spatial data was analyzed using SPSS, Excel and Arc GIS.
+SWOT method of analysis was also undertaken for various sectors such as physiographic and natural environment; population and demographic characteristics; urban economy, infrastructure and services, urban finance, land and human settlements; Analyzed sector data

 Phase Key Activity Output housing; institutional framework; urban planning and development; social issues and marginalized groups.
 The analyzed data was compiled to generate the situational analysis chapter Draft Plan Preparation of Draft Plan Proposals Based on the results of the sector assessments the following were development through a participatory process: Spatial framework showing the structuring elements that would guide development: natural features, transportation network and urbanization & development.
 Development strategies were developed such as: economic development strategies, environmental conservation strategies, housing improvement strategies, social infrastructure improvement strategies, urban planning and development strategies, agriculture improvement strategies, finance improvement strategies, institutional development and capacity building, social issues and marginalized strategies: Municipal governance and strategic direction containing the municipality's vision, priority projects and the institutional framework.
-Capital investment plan containing the priority projects, cost and the expected implementers with the defined Draft Municipal Integrated Development Plan (IDeP). duration.
-Draft Plan Validation Workshop The Draft IDeP was presented to the technical Stake supervisory team and to the stakeholder's workshop for validation. eholders workshop proceedings report
+Capital investment plan containing the priority projects, cost and the expected implementers with the defined duration.
+Draft Municipal Integrated Development Plan (IDeP).
+The Draft IDeP was presented to the technical supervisory team and to the stakeholder's workshop for validation.
+Stakeholders workshop proceedings report

-Phase Key Activity Output Final plan The stakeholders' workshop comments and views Final Plan obtained from circulation were incorporated into the plan.
+Phase Key Activity Output Final plan The stakeholders' workshop comments and views obtained from circulation were incorporated into the plan.
 This marked the completion of the plan preparation process by the consultant.
-Plan Approval The plan is submitted to the municipal board and county Approved assembly for approval and adoption by the H.E Governor.
+Final Plan Plan Approval • The plan is submitted to the municipal board and county assembly for approval and adoption by the H.E Governor.
+Approved